 And those are the very things that I always liked about her.

 The truth is that she kept me tethered, but somehow, still allowed me to touch the sky.
-And without her, this time, I’m just going to float away…
+And without her, I’ve been floating away…

 I’m awake now.